-The innovative three-week IP Practicum intersession provides students a realistic opportunity to explore the role of intellectual property law in clients focusing on technology, entertainment, and sports.
+The innovative three-week IP Practicum intersession (from late May through early June) provides students a realistic opportunity to explore the role of intellectual property law in clients focusing on technology, entertainment, and sports.
 Student "summer associates" receive assignments from experienced faculty partners, who supervise and review their work, work with legal writing coaches, and attend regular Continuing Legal Education-style (CLE) classes on all aspects of IP law and practice.

 Work product students can expect to generate include some or all of the following:

 - Motions for Summary Judgment

 - Responses to Notice of Opposition

 - Madrid Protocol Applications